Equipment Selection Philosophy

 We replaced the two Shurflo dual head/accumulator pump systems due to reliability issues..
 We replaced then with Shurflo Extreme series pumps which take less space and have been very reliable.

 We wanted an efficient and reliable watermaker.
-We chose the HRO Seafari Escape which makes 17 GPH.
-The unit is efficient but has not been reliable.
+We chose an early production HRO Seafari Escape which makes 17 GPH.
+The unit is efficient but initially was not reliable.
 We have had to have it rebuilt two times in 4 years with a total of less than 250 hours.
-I would not chose this unit again.
-The boat builder followed all of the installation recommendations of HRO.
-We maintained the system as recommended.
-The pressure pump (Cat pump) has been very reliable.
-The Clark Pump which provides for the efficiency of the Seafari Escape contains a lot of O rings which apparently wear out rapidly.
-The cost of a rebuild kit is very high.
-The instruction manual is inconsistent and confusing.
+Since the rebuilds several years ago the unit has been very reliable and we are very satisfied with it.

 Bilge pumps/damage control